gabesullice/attribute_access_policies/README.md

 ## Overview

-They english, attribute policies read like this: "If a user has a certain field value, and an entity has a certain value, the user should be able to do X, Y or Z to the entity."
+In english, attribute policies read like this: "If a user has a certain field value, and an entity has a certain value, the user should be able to do X, Y or Z to the entity."

 In YAML, they read like this: